usatlas/docs/jupyter/SLACjupyter.md

 Once you login, click "Interactive Apps" from the top menu bar.
 Then choose "Jupyter".
 You will need to make a few choices:

 1. In "Jupyter Instance" box, choose "atlas-jupyter/test".
 You can choose Jupyter Instances for other experiments but there is no guarantee that those instances will work for you.
-2. check "Use JupyterLab instead of Jupyter Notebook?" box.
+2. Check the "Use JupyterLab instead of Jupyter Notebook?" box.
-3. choose hours, # CPUs, memory, # GPUs and GPU type, then "launch".
+3. Choose hours, # CPUs, memory, # GPUs and GPU type, then click "launch".
 Note that your Jupyter work runs as a SLURM job.
-So choose only what you need to ensure speed launch of your job.
+So choose only what you need to ensure speedy launching of your job.

 ### For AFS users